Cyril Delevanti: Career

 In 1957 he played a superstitious king (with John Banner as his concerned valet) in Adventures of Superman.
 In 1958, Delevanti was cast as the printer Lucius Coin in all twenty-six episodes of the NBC western television series, Jefferson Drum, starring Jeff Richards.
 He made two guest appearances on Perry Mason during the first and final (ninth) seasons of the series.
 In 1957 he played florist Mr. Tulloch in "The Case of the Silent Partner".
 In 1965, he played bookie Craig Jefferson in "The Case of the Silent Six".

 Delevanti made guest-starring appearances on Dennis the Menace, US Marshal, The Fugitive, Gunsmoke, The Dick Van Dyke Show, Have Gun – Will Travel, The Tall Man, Bourbon Street Beat, Voyage to the Bottom of the Sea, The Virginian, Daniel Boone, Alfred Hitchcock Presents, Mission: Impossible, It Takes a Thief, Ironside, The Untouchables, Science Fiction Theater, The Twilight Zone (in the episodes "A Penny for Your Thoughts", "The Silence", "Passage on the Lady Anne", and "A Piano in the House"), Bob Hope Presents the Chrysler Theatre (in the episodes "Time for Elizabeth", "Cops and Robbers", and "The Game"), Peter Gunn, and Dragnet.

-He continued to act in films, such as The Night of the Iguana (1964, nominated for a Golden Globe Award as Best Supporting Actor), Mary Poppins (1964), The Killing of Sister George (1968), and Bedknobs and Broomsticks (1971).
+He continued to act in films, such as The Night of the Iguana (1964, nominated for a Golden Globe Award as Best Supporting Actor), The Killing of Sister George (1968), and Bedknobs and Broomsticks (1971).